deepcausality-rs/deep_causality/docs/context.md

 ## Data Context

-The most basic form of contextualization adds just more data to a model.
+The most basic form of contextualization adds more data to a model.
 For example, when modeling GDP for any country, commodity prices such as oil play a significant role in addition to several national factors.
 Conventionally, the GDP model separates internal from external factors to isolate systematic risk.
 DeepCausality solves this by adding two distinct data contexts, one for national data, i.e., population growth & manufacturing output, and a second context for